nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 The user will enter multiple rounds of input before an `Order` is successfully added to the system.

 Before giving an example usage scenario, lets assume that the user has already added some inventory items to be tracked by the system, but has not added any orders yet.
-Hence that our initial state before the add order command is initiated, is illustrated as such.
+Hence, our initial state before the add order command is initiated is illustrated as such.

 ![AddOrderState0](images/developer-guide/AddOrderState0.png)